vedph/gve-doc/export/export-tei.md

 In order to adapt this scenario to the pipeline, a very simple operation is added at the end of our preprocessing stage: as the pipeline requires a single tree to deal with, while we have many linear trees, we just create a new tree having a blank root node, whose children are the root nodes of each of the linear trees representing versions.
 Each of these root nodes also gets a `v` feature with the version's tag.

-For instance, if we have 3 versions, each represented by a separate linear tree, we will merge them into a new tree:
+For instance, if we have 3 text versions (`ab`, `abc`, `axc`), each represented by a separate linear tree, we will merge them into a new tree:

 ```mermaid
 graph TB;